New RAC Auxiliary Communications Service (ACS)

 The NTS is the principal facility for medium- to long-range traffic.
 It is organized on the basis of daily operation, in consonance with the operating habits of the average Radio Amateur.
 In emergencies, NTS is geared to go into continuous operation in accordance with the needs and the extent of the particular emergency.

-Please select the applicable Section Manager (province or territory) from the link at the bottom of the ARES information page.
+Please select the applicable Section Manager (province or territory) from the links provided below.

 Submit monthly Community Services Activity Report (ARES).